-Firstly you need to figure out what exactly do you want to learn?
-Think about what you already know, and what new skills you would like to add to that knowledge.
+Firstly you need to figure out what exactly you want to learn.
+Think about what you already know and what new skills you would like to add to that knowledge.
 Are you a beginner looking to learn basic sewing skills?
 Do you want to learn how to sew your own clothes, bags or home accessories?
 Do you want to learn how to draft patterns?
 Learn how to quilt or embroider?

 Thinking about your reason for wanting to learn to sew can help to narrow this down.
 If you are looking to save money then learning how to repair, alter or make your own clothes will surely save you money in the future.
-Equally you could learn to sew home accessories and soft furnishing rather than having to buy them ready made.
+Equally you could learn to sew home accessories and soft furnishings rather than having to buy them ready made.
 There are many dressmaking lessons available, along with the ‘refashioning your clothes' or 'Make Do and Mend' workshops.
 Learning to jazz up your existing wardrobe saves spending money on new clothing.
-See our recent article on customising your clothes for some ideas.
-Soft furnishing classes are also available at most venues, cushions in particular are ideal for beginners.
+See our article on customising your clothes for some ideas.
+Soft furnishing classes are also available at most venues - learning to sew cushions is ideal for beginners.

 Are you looking for a new hobby, a chance to learn a new skill, maybe to meet up in a social situation with other people that have the same interest?
 Then maybe learning to quilt or embroider could be the thing for you.
 As well as attending classes you could join the local Guild group and regularily meet up with others to share your hobby with.
 Or perhaps if you have basic sewing skills but are looking for social sewing then a sewing group might be more your thing.
 These are often a lot cheaper than sewing classes but you can still learn a lot from other members.